aserebryakov/aserebryakov.github.io/_posts/2024-08-08-analysing-race-conditions-with-uml.markdown

 end
 ```

+Taking into account that the increment isn't atomic in our case, we split it
+into several operations in the diagram.

 ### Sequence "Unrolling"

-The diagram above is a proper way to represent what is happening in the code,
+The diagram above is an accurate enough representation of what is happening in
-but in order to analyze propable timing issues we need to change it.
+the code, but to analyze potential timing issues, we need to modify it.

-Now we will represent the sequence in "unrolled" view:
+Now, we will represent the sequence in an "unrolled" view:

 ```mermaid!
 sequenceDiagram